tayapro/gerbet-and-co/README.md

 > [!NOTE]
 > The Gerbet & Co e-commerce website features custom error pages to improve the user experience during unexpected issues.
 > Custom pages are provided for common HTTP errors like 400 (Bad Request), 403 (Forbidden), 404 (Not Found), and 500 (Server Error).
-> These pages deliver clear, user-friendly messages that maintain the website’s consistent design and tone.
+> These pages deliver clear, user-friendly messages that maintain the website's consistent design and tone.
 > For instance, the 403 page appears when a user tries to access a restricted area without proper authorization.

 ## Future Features